Rising 9th Grade Registration

 • Community Lab School- Small, liberal arts charter school grounded in student-centered learning.
 Has an International Baccalaureate Program (IB Program).
 Apply in any grade.

-• Admission forms are due January 27, 2023.
+• Admission Forms are due January 26 5 PM, 2024.

 • Virtual information sessions will be held on December 15 from 2:00-3:00 January 19 from 10:00-11:00, and January 25 from 6:00-7:00 (IB specific).
 You must register online.